fazilkhan2106/Desktop_Assistant-Persoanal_Assistant-Virtua_assistant/README.md

 This project is a desktop assistant that will assist the user in daily tasks and make it simple for him to use Assistant for everything.
 This is an Mini-project that can help to operate or control your desktop or laptop and PC

+Features:
+This assistant will initially greet you in accordance with the moment when you launch it.
+After that, you may give it any directions to carry out any kind of task.